 Harmonsburg is a tiny town located in the state of Pennsylvania.
 With a population of 309 people and just one neighborhood, Harmonsburg is the 1054th largest community in Pennsylvania.
-Harmonsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Harmonsburg was built prior to World War II, making it one of the older and more historic towns in the country.

-Harmonsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harmonsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harmonsburg is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Harmonsburg who work in office and administrative support (33.33%), sales jobs (25.00%), and food service (16.67%).

-Because of many things, Harmonsburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Harmonsburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Harmonsburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Harmonsburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Harmonsburg’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harmonsburg has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harmonsburg has few renters and college students.
 But the biggest reason it is quieter in Harmonsburg than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harmonsburg may be for you.

-Harmonsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Harmonsburg does not have a public transit system used by locals to get to and from work.

 The citizens of Harmonsburg are among the most well-educated in the nation: 40.00% of adults in Harmonsburg have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.